-By pursuing a broad yet in-depth course of study, Latin American Studies majors are well equipped to enter many fields and occupations as teachers in the United States or Latin America; as business people sensitized to Latin American history and culture; or as journalists, government employees, lawyers, and doctors, whose contact with Latin America or Latin Americans in the United States is important.
+By pursuing a broad yet in-depth course of study, Latin American Studies majors are well equipped to enter many fields and occupations as teachers in the United States or Latin America; as business people sensitized to Latin American history and culture; or as journalists, government employees, lawyers, and doctors, whose contact with Latin America or Latin Americans in the United States or elsewhere is important.

 Latin American Studies students develop language proficiency in Spanish and can choose from a broad range of courses in American Indian studies, anthropology, art history, economics, history, geography, languages other than Spanish, linguistics, math, political science, and religious studies.

 The major is well-suited for: